openstack/ceilometer/doc/source/install/development.rst

 .. note::

-   In fact, previously Ceilometer had separated compute and central agents, and their support is implemented in devstack_ right now, not one agent variant.
+   In fact, previously ceilometer had separated compute and central agents, and their support is implemented in devstack_ right now, not one agent variant.
-   For now we do have deprecated cmd sripts emulating old compute/central behaviour using namespaces option passed to polling agent, which will be maintained for a transitional period.
+   For now we do have deprecated cmd scripts emulating old compute/central behavior using namespaces option passed to polling agent, which will be maintained for a transitional period.

-Configuring Devstack
+Configuring devstack
 ====================

 .. index::